 Odyssey Traveller organises small-group tours to Armenia, Azerbaijan, and Georgia, especially designed for the active senior traveller.
 With the group size limited to 15, travellers on the tour will be offered flexibility and focused attention.

-You will be accompanied by the best local guides, who will provide excellent insights into the three countries’ culture and history.
+You will be accompanied by the best local guides, who will provide excellent insights into the three countries’ culture, history and heritage sites.

 Below are some of the incredible sites included in the Armenian itinerary.

 Lake Sevan is the largest body of water in Armenia and the Caucasus region.
 This gorgeous freshwater lake is located in Gegharkunik Province, which is twice as high in elevation than the capital Yerevan, providing tourists and locals a perfect sanctuary from the summer heat.
 Remnants of the 9th Century Sevan Monastery (Sevanavank) sits on a peninsula that was once an island in this lake.
 The island transformed into a peninsula following the lake’s artificial draining under Stalin.
 The monastery is an interesting piece of Armenian architecture, and provides a breathtaking view of the open water.